Decentralized CBF-based Safety Filters for Collision Avoidance of Cooperative Missile Systems with Input Constraints: Decentralized Robust CBF-based QP Formulation for Collision Avoidance

 Finally, the safety filter is implemented as a QP that modifies the nominal acceleration command \( \mathbf{a}_{\text{nom},i}(t) \).
 At each time step, the corrected safe input \( \mathbf{a}_i(t) \) is obtained by solving

+with \( \lVert \cdot \rVert_W^2 := (\cdot)^\top W (\cdot) \) denoting a weighted norm defined by a symmetric positive definite matrix \( W \in \mathbb{R}^{3\times3} \).
 Constraint \eqref{eq:rcbf_constraint} enforces forward invariance of the robust control barrier function for every active neighbor \( j \in \mathcal{N}_i \).
 Since the derived RCBFs inherently encode input constraints in the one-on-one case, feasibility of the QP is guaranteed under the conditions established in the previous subsection, without requiring additional explicit acceleration bounds.

 As noted previously, in multi-agent scenarios the distinct safety constraints for all agents within the relevant neighborhood, derived from the one-on-one collision avoidance formulation, can be dynamically incorporated as separate constraints into the safety filter, depending on the current interaction situation.
 This may, however, result in conflicting constraints.
 To address such cases, the next section introduces a slack-variable-based prioritization scheme that ensures feasibility of the overall safety problem, albeit at the expense of relaxing the theoretical guarantees for less critical safety constraints at the current time step.